GaddamVarshith/Data_Leakage_Prevention_with_MachineLearning/README.md

 3. The script will:
    - Load the data.
    - Preprocess the data.
+   - Split the data into training and test sets to prevent data leakage.
    - Train a Random Forest model.
    - Evaluate the model.
    - Generate and display visualizations.

 ## Data Description

-The dataset `uday2.csv` contains the following columns:
+The dataset `data.csv` contains the following columns:
 - `ID`: Identifier for each entry.
 - `Gender`: Categorical feature representing gender.
 - `Purchased`: Indicator if the item was purchased.